GoogleChrome/web.dev/src/site/content/en/lighthouse-best-practices/deprecations/index.md

 Deprecated APIs are scheduled to be removed from Chrome.
 Calling these APIs
 after they're removed causes errors on your site.

+## How this audit fails

-Lighthouse flags the deprecated APIs:
+Lighthouse flags pages that call deprecated APIs:

 <figure class="w-figure">
   <img class="w-screenshot" src="deprecations.png" alt="Lighthouse audit shows usage of deprecated APIs">
 </figure>

-## How this audit fails

 Lighthouse collects the deprecated API warnings that Chrome logs to the DevTools Console and includes them in the Lighthouse repot as warnings.